 When towing a trailer, your vehicle will handle differently than when not towing.
-The three main causes of vehicle trailer accidents are driver error, excessive speed and improper trailer loading.
+The three main causes of vehicle-trailer accidents are driver error, excessive speed and improper trailer loading.
 Keep these in mind when towing:

-- Before starting out, check operation of the lights and all vehicle-trailer connections.
+Before starting out, check operation of the lights and all vehicle-trailer connections.
 After driving a short distance, stop and recheck the lights and connections.
-Before actually towing a trailer, practice turning, stopping and backing with a trailer in an area away from traffic until you learn the feel. - Backing with a trailer is difficult and requires practice.
+Before actually towing a trailer, practice turning, stopping and backing with a trailer in an area away from traffic until you learn the feel.

+- Backing with a trailer is difficult and requires practice.
 Grip the bottom of the steering wheel and move your hand to the left to move the trailer to the left.
 Move your hand to the right to move the trailer to the right.
 (This procedure is generally opposite to that when backing without a trailer).
 Also, just turn the steering wheel a little at a time, avoiding sharp or prolonged turning.
-Have someone guide you when backing to reduce the risk of an accident.

-- Because stopping distance may be increased, vehicle-to-vehicle distance should be increased when towing a trailer.
+Have someone guide you when backing to reduce the risk of an accident. - Because stopping distance may be increased, vehicle-to-vehicle distance should be increased when towing a trailer.
 For each 16 km/h (10 mph) of speed, allow at least one vehicle and trailer length between you and the vehicle ahead.
-Avoid sudden braking as you may skid, resulting in jackknifing and loss of control This is especially true on wet or slippery surfaces. - Avoid jerky starts or sudden acceleration.
-If your vehicle has manual transmission, prevent excessive clutch slippage by keeping engine rpm low and not racing the engine.
-Always start out in first gear. - Avoid jerky steering and sharp turns.
+Avoid sudden braking as you may skid, resulting in jackknifing and loss of control.
+This is especially true on wet or slippery surfaces. - Avoid jerky starts or sudden acceleration.

+- Avoid jerky steering and sharp turns.
 The trailer could hit your vehicle in a tight turn.
 Slow down before making a turn to avoid the necessity of sudden braking. - Remember that when making a turn, the trailer wheels will be closer than the vehicle wheels to the inside of the turn.
-Therefore, compensate for this by making a larger than normal turning radius with your vehicle.

-- Crosswinds and rough roads will adversely affect handling of your vehicle and trailer, causing sway.
+Therefore, compensate for this by making a larger than normal turning radius with your vehicle. - Crosswinds and rough roads will adversely affect handling of your vehicle and trailer, causing sway.
 Pay attention to the rear from time to time to prepare yourself for being passed by large trucks or buses, which may cause your vehicle and trailer to sway.
 If swaying happens, firmly grip the steering wheel and reduce speed immediately but gradually.
 Never increase speed.
 Steer straight ahead.
-If you make no extreme correction with the steering or brakes, the vehicle and trailer will stabilize. - Be careful when passing other vehicles.
+If you make no extreme correction with the steering or brakes, the vehicle and trailer will stabilize.

+- Be careful when passing other vehicles.
 Passing requires considerable distance.
-After passing a vehicle, do not forget the length of your trailer and be sure you have plenty of room before changing lanes. - In order to maintain engine braking efficiency, do not use fifth gear (manual transmission) or overdrive (automatic transmission).

-- Because of the added load of the trailer, your vehicle's engine may overheat on hot days (at temperatures over 30°C [85°F]) when going up a long or steep grade with a trailer.
+After passing a vehicle, do not forget the length of your trailer and be sure you have plenty of room before changing lanes. - In order to maintain engine braking efficiency do not use overdrive. - Because of the added load of the trailer, your vehicle's engine may overheat on hot days (at temperatures over 30°C [85°F]) when going up a long or steep grade with a trailer.
 If the engine coolant temperature gauge indicates overheating, immediately turn off the air conditioning (if in use), pull off the road and stop in a safe spot.
 Refer to "If your vehicle overheats" in Part 4 of this manual. - Always place wheel blocks under both the vehicle and trailer wheels when parking.
 Apply the parking brake firmly.
-Put the transmission in "P" (automatic) or in first or reverse (manual).
-Avoid parking on a slope with a trailer, but if it cannot be avoided, do so only after performing the following: - 1.
-Apply the brakes and hold.
+Put the transmission in "P".
+Avoid parking on a slope with a trailer, but if it cannot be avoided, do so only after performing the following: